awsdocs/aws-parallelcluster-user-guide/doc_source/cluster-definition.md

 AWS Batch

 `sge`
+Starting with version 2\.11\.5, AWS ParallelCluster doesn't support the use of SGE or Torque schedulers\.
 Son of Grid Engine \(SGE\)

 `slurm`
 Slurm Workload Manager \(Slurm\)

 `torque`
+Starting with version 2\.11\.5, AWS ParallelCluster doesn't support the use of SGE or Torque schedulers\.
 Torque Resource Manager \(Torque\)

-**Warning**
-Starting on December 31, 2021, AWS will no longer include SGE and Torque support for all released versions of AWS ParallelCluster\.
-Previous versions of AWS ParallelCluster that support SGE and Torque will still be available for download and use\.
-However, these versions will not be eligible for future updates or troubleshooting support from the AWS service and AWS Support teams\.
-Moreover, future releases of AWS ParallelCluster made before and after December 31, 2021 will not include support for either SGE or Torque\.

 For more information about the `awsbatch` scheduler, see [networking setup](networking.md#awsbatch-networking)\.